webmatze/hyperborder/README.md

 }
 ```

-By that, every newly opened HyperTerm window will have a different colored border.
+Then every newly opened HyperTerm window will have a different colored border.

 ## download HyperTerm here
 https://hyperterm.org/